Concrete cancer, also called alkali–silica reaction (ASR), is a serious problem that can damage or destroy structures made of concrete.

 This is the result of exposure to moisture and the metal inside expanding.

-ASR quickly causes concrete crumble apart.
+ASR quickly causes concrete to crumble apart.

 Structures quickly become unstable and dangerous as the concrete disintegrates.